 The first step is to work with your doctor to create a personalized treatment plan.
 The short-term goal is to ease symptoms.
 The long-term goal is to try to minimize or prevent disability.

 There are many medication options, depending on your particular symptoms.
 Some of them are:

 - disease-modifying antirheumatic drugs (DMARDs): to control disease progression

 - nonsteroidal anti-inflammatory drugs (NSAIDs): to lessen inflammation and pain (high doses may prevent disease progression)

 - corticosteroids: to fight inflammation

-- biologic agents: to relieve symptoms and prevent damage
+- biologic agents: to relieve symptoms, slow disease progression, and prevent joint damage

 Joint replacement surgery is an option for severely damaged joints.